csev/sakai-scripts/README.md

 Getting Started on Mac (as needed)
 ==================================

-* Make sure you have Java-8 Developer Kit Installed - don't get  rid of Java 1.7 if you want to work on Sakai 10.
+* Make sure you have Java-8 JDK (not JRE) Installed - don't get  rid of Java 1.7 if you want to work on Sakai 10.

     java -version
     javac -version

-* Make sure you have Maven (mvn) installed.
+* Make sure you have Maven (mvn) 3.3 or later installed.
 If you have Homebrew installed, you can use

     brew install maven